jeongminfoh/starter-hugo-academic/content/home/experience.md

         * Promoted from research assistant in March 2014
         * Worked also as program Coordinator (Chief Administrative Officer) of Master’s Degree Program on Global e-Government & e-Policy which was fully funded by the South Korea Government for international development

-  - title: Company Executive Officer (First Lieutenant)
+  - title: Rifle Company Executive Officer (First Lieutenant)
     company: 25th Infantry Division, Republic of Korea Army
     company_url: ''
     company_logo: